voschezang/coding-handbook/goals-planning-strategy.md

 > Great outcome > meeting initial requirements.

+> A goal is nothing without a good system to reach it.

 A roadmap is a prototype of a strategy, rather than a list of everything that will be done.
 Make it flexible.
 Design for failure.

 Ideal outcomes are often difficult to measure and quantify.
 Hence goals are used as a proxy for convenience.